 The chair leads the committee’s efforts to promote learning among members of the college, works with the Faculty Master to capitalize on the learning potential provided by visitors to the college, and arranges peer mentoring.
 The committee also helps organize periodic common readings for the college, assists the Faculty Master with Master's Teas, and oversees other academic efforts in the college.

 Tim Olsen, Chair, Torchbearer

 The chair leads the committee’s efforts to promote the social interaction and engagement of the members of Brooks College.
 The committee is responsible for organizing social events and encouraging involvement in the traditions of the college.
 Among other things, the committee oversees the Community Dinner organization and program, sustains old traditions (e.g. annual tree-planting ceremony in honor of S. P. Brooks) and creates new ones (e.g., Christmas at Brooks), and records the history of the college.

 The chair leads the committee’s efforts to help the Resident Chaplain promote student exploration of their faith and religious beliefs while providing opportunities for members of the college to serve in the community.
 The committee takes an active role in supporting morning and evening prayer services in Robbins Chapel, organizing special chapel programs (e.g. during Advent and Holy Week), and in identifying and meeting needs for pastoral care of college members.

-Zeb White, Chair, Sophomore
+Andrew Eastwood, Chair, Sophomore